 Seating plans are not optional.
 You are the teacher and must ensure each student has the best possible opportunities to learn.
 This means using all of the tools available to you.
 One of the most powerful tools is the seating plan.

-I tell my students, “This is not a long term commitment, it is a seating plan that will change frequently, but it is your job is be the best person you can be during this arrangement.”
+I tell my students, “This is not a long-term commitment, it is a seating plan that will change frequently, but it is your job is to be the best person you can be during this arrangement.”

 Click here to see how I set my classroom up for success.